Community Patients' Agencies

 Health care workers are aware of more information than patients are, but will report almost none of it when it is negative.
 Patients are aware of less, but will report all of it when involved in this scenario, in the end reporting a greater quantity of accurate, verifiable information than can be gotten from the health care workers (see Patient-Identified Events).

 The idea of a scenario like this sends caregivers into paroxisms of paranoia (in my experience) over the possibility of frivolous complaints.
 I have never witnessed a similar level of concern for the patient harm problems caused by not reporting that information.
-I have never witnessed a similar concern on their parts for the harm caused to patients by their creating records that are frivolous misrepresentations and cover ups when the truth might not portray them as the saints they want to believe themselves to be.
+I have never witnessed a similar concern on their parts for the harm caused to patients by caregivers creating records that are frivolous misrepresentations and cover ups when the truth might not portray the caregivers as the saints they want to believe themselves to be.

 5% of physicians are responsible for 50% of the lawsuits

 Do you think anyone in medicine will tell you which 5%?
 If they were saints, they would.
 But they won't.
 And then they regard the complaints of the patients injured by that 5% as frivolous.

 Just tell us who the 5% are and we won't go there.
 We don't want to get injured.
 We don't want to end up in a lawsuit.
 If they would just tell us who those 5% are that would eliminate half of the grievances and lawsuits.

 Instead they pass laws that make it so that that dangerous 5% of physicians can continue injuring patients forever without patients being able to do anything in response.